Measurement results

 The difference between matrix density, field bulk density, and dry bulk density is caused by different definitions of either the mass or the volume.
 The key to these differences is the porosity φ, which is the volumetric void space in the rock, or the space not occupied by solid materials.

-Matrix density is defined as the density of the rock formation.
-The volume used to calculate the matrix density excludes pore space.
+Specific density is defined as the density of the single soil particles.
+The volume used to calculate the specific density excludes pore space.
 The mass does not include the fluids in the pores.

-Field bulk density is the density of the mixture of rock and fluid.
+Field bulk density is the density of the mixture of soil and water.
 Both mass and volume include fluid.
-This is the density as provided by the rhoC5 soil density meter.
+This is the density as provided by the RhoC5 soil density meter.

-Dry bulk density is defined as the density with the fluid removed.
-The mass does not include the fluid, but the volume does include the pore space.
+Dry bulk density is defined as the density with the water removed.
+The mass does not include the water, but the volume does include the pore space.

 More information on the definitions of density can be found on our wiki: https://the.medusa.institute/wiki/matrix-bulk-and-dry-bulk-density